Mantu-Group/CarbonBrainprint/METHODOLOGY.md

 The quality assurance framework for the _Carbon Brainprint_ is designed to ensure the **reliability, transparency, and consistency** of the calculation model.
 It is grounded in **annual reviews, structured internal audits**, and adherence to international standards, particularly **ISO 14067** and **ISO/TS 14071**.

-This process involves a **multi-disciplinary team**, including sustainability professionals, internal auditors, and business representatives.
+This process should involve a **multi-disciplinary team**, including sustainability professionals, internal auditors, and business representatives.
 Their diverse expertise ensures a comprehensive review from both a technical and operational perspective, contributing to continuous improvement of the methodology.

 ## a.
 Internal audit of the calculation model